AndrooTheChen/androo-site/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+Create new entry in `content/` and run `node public/main.js` to have the new post rendered.

 Use Node.js v18, v22 has some issues I'm too lazy to debug.
 Switch using `nvm use 18` or `nvm install 18` if it isn't installed yet.
 From branch `main` run `export NODE_OPTIONS=--openssl-legacy-provider && npm run deploy`